All Episodes

 These new oils may not only lower HDL levels, but also cause a significant rise in blood sugar, making you a diabetic.

-What's funny about it, Mythra Limbo?
+What's funny about a mithrilimbaud?

-It's gonna happen to all of us.
+It's going to happen to all of us.

 This is just absurd.

-You realize how self-absorbed we are?
+Do you realize how self-absorbed we are?

-I it just never ceases to amaze me.
+It just never ceases to amaze me.

-Time for the audio sound bites now.
+All right, time for the audio soundbites now.

-And we'll start with uh with uh Vice President Cheney, who was on the situation room with uh with Wolf Blitzer.
+And we'll start with Vice President Cheney, who was on the situation room with Wolf Blitzer, who had to sneak in under the guise of a group of critics, a question about the Vice President's daughter.

 Statement from someone representing focus on the family.

-Just because it's possible to conceive a child outside of the relationship of a married mother and father, doesn't mean it's best for the child.
+Just because it's possible to conceive a child outside of the relationship of a married mother and father doesn't mean it's best for the child.

 Do you want to respond to that?